sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle

-# Delete things you don't need!
+## Delete things you don't need!

 ---

-class: center middle

-# I'm serious, delete them and thank me later
+## I'm serious, delete them and thank me later

 ---

-class: center middle

-# Learning 1️⃣  ➡️ Be ruthless in reducing the noise
+## Learning 1️⃣  ➡️
+## Be ruthless in reducing the noise

 ---